How To Improve Your Blog Posts’ Reach With SEO

 There are a number of points that I looked at while writing this post, this is a very simplistic overview as I am by no means an expert in SEO.
-What I use is a
+What I use is a WordPress plugin called Yoast.

 Yoast is set up with a traffic light system and a number of SEO markers.
-The idea being that you turn all of the SEO markers to green.
+The idea is that you turn all of the SEO markers to green.
 This is what the Yoast plugin looks like for my Afternoon Tea at Dunsley Hall blog post:

-When you are working on SEO for a blog post the first thing you need to do is decide on the keyword; this is what someone would type in to google to find what they are looking for.
-For this post I used the words ‘Dunsley Hall’.
+When you are working on SEO for a blog post the first thing you need to do is decide on the keyword; this is what someone would type into google to find what they are looking for.
+For this post, I used the words.
+‘Dunsley Hall’.
 I did some research by typing in searches myself in google and I decided on either: